samhiggie/Run2HTT_Combine_old/README.md

 take all standard options I have mentioned here.
 This repository is not an exhaustive system by any means, so any improvements are welcome.

 --Andrew Loeliger

+## Prefit plot code

+- This is contained in 2 files: plotterFinal.py and varCfgPlotter.py.

+- You only need to edit the FileMap in varCfgPlotter.py for running the code in your own workspaces.
+FileMap has the default locations where the code will look for input.

+How to run :

+ - Main Options
+  - `--years` accepts 2016, 2017 and/or 2018.

+  - `--channels` currently accepts mt (mu tau), et (e tau), em (e mu) or tt (tau tau)

+  -  `--inputFile` the path to the input root file that contains the hisograms.

+ - Other Options
+  - `higgsSF` provides the Scale Factor for the SM-Higgs signals.
+1 is default
+  - `--prefix` provides prefix for TDirectory holding histograms such as 'prefit_' or postfin_'.
+Default is ''
+  - `--isLog`  1=TRUE, 0=FALSE.
+Do we want a log plot?

+Example on how to run it:

+python plotterFinal.py --channel mt --year 2017

+(You will have to change the default address of the files stored in varCfgPlotter.py for above command to work.
+You may choose to provede `--inputFile` option in addition in which case you need not worry about varCfgPlotter.py)